-There is one button for each particle type: fermion (straight line), scalar (dashed line), ghost (dotted line), photon (wiggled line) and gluon (pig-tailed line); and four object types: lines, arcs, loops and beziers.
-When one of these buttons is clicked the program goes into the corresponding drawing mode, i.e., no handles are shown on the screen and the user may click on the canvas and then drag (for lines and loops) or click again (for arcs and beziers) to start drawing the corresponding object.
+There is one button for each particle type: fermion (straight line), scalar (dashed line), ghost (dotted line), photon (wiggled line), gluon (pig-tailed line) and zig-zag lines; and four object types: lines, arcs, loops and beziers.
+When one of these buttons is clicked the program goes into the corresponding drawing mode, i.e., no handles are shown on the screen and the user may click on the canvas to start drawing the corresponding object.
 Fine tuning of the objects can be achieved, through the Edit operation.